Tim Kelly (Tennessee politician): Business career

 After graduating from college, Tim Kelly took over his family's car business in Chattanooga, which consisted of a Cadillac and SAAB dealership.
-He added a Subaru dealership during his first year in business, and later began selling GMC Trucks, Hummers, Mitsubishis, and Infinitis.
-In 2001 he founded Polaris of Chattanooga, and in 2003 he started Southern Honda Powersports.
+He added a Subaru dealership during his first year in business and later began selling GMC Trucks, Hummers, Mitsubishis, and Infinitis.
+In 2001, he founded Polaris of Chattanooga, and in 2003, he started Southern Honda Powersports.
 He later created the Zipflip and SocialBot apps.
-Kelly had taken on several roles in Chattanooga community organizations including sitting on the boards of the Chattanooga Chamber of Commerce, the Community Foundation, Benwood, and the River City Company.
+Kelly had taken on several roles in Chattanooga community organizations, including sitting on the boards of the Chattanooga Chamber of Commerce, the Community Foundation, Benwood, and the River City Company.
 Kelly is also a trustee of the Baylor School.

 Chattanooga FC

-In 2009 Kelly co-founded the Chattanooga FC along with Krue Brock, Marshall Brock, Paul Rustand, Sean McDaniel, Daryl Heald, Hamilton Brock, Thomas Clark, and Sheldon Grizzle.
-The team was founded to play in the National Premier Soccer League (NPSL), the fourth tier of the American soccer pyramid and considered roughly equal to the USL Premier Development League.
+In 2009, Kelly co-founded the Chattanooga FC along with Krue Brock, Marshall Brock, Paul Rustand, Sean McDaniel, Daryl Heald, Hamilton Brock, Thomas Clark, and Sheldon Grizzle The team was founded to play in the National Premier Soccer League (NPSL), the fourth tier of the American soccer pyramid, and considered roughly equal to the USL Premier Development League.

 Kelly was integral in organizing the first public stock offering of any American soccer team using the securities reform laws passed in late 2016 that allowed such investments.
 Under Kelly's direction, Chattanooga Football Club is the only major team other than the Green Bay Packers to offer common stock to the public.
 Chattanooga FC exceeded the $500,000 mark in public funding in February 2019.
 44% of people with stock are from outside the Chattanooga metro area and come from 44 states and ten different countries.

 Mayor of Chattanooga

+2021 election

 Kelly announced his intention to run for mayor on May 21, 2020, to succeed then-incumbent Andy Berke, who was term-limited.
 On March 2, 2021, Kelly received 30% of the votes cast in the general election, the highest number of votes of the 15 candidates in the race.
-Kelly won the mayoral runoff election against Kim White on April 13, 2021, with 60% of the votes.
+Kelly won the mayoral runoff election against Kim White on April 13, 2021, with 59.9% of the votes.
 He was inaugurated on April 19, 2021.
 Kelly has stated that he does not identify with any political party.

+Kelly endorsed the Democratic candidate, Kamala Harris, for President in the 2024 Presidential election while he spoke at the Hamilton County Democartic Party's annual Kefauver Dinner in 2024.

+2025 election

+Tim Kelly won re-election to a second term in office, beating challenger Chris Long by a wide margin.